Freddsle/fedRBE/docs/reproduce.md

 _Note: The script may take some time to complete, depending on the dataset size and the number of clients._

 Customization:
+- If you want to run the correction not on all datasets, comment the corresponding lines in the script (248-287, depending on the dataset).
 - To extend to more datasets, add additional [datasets] in `evaluation_data/[dataset]/before/` following the existing structure.

 ### 3. Obtaining centrally corrected data